marcelbeumer/mocha-8-watcher-issue/README.md

 # mocha-8-watcher-issue

-Demonstrates issue with mocha@8 that crashes watch mode when imports fail.
+Demonstrates issue with mocha@8 that crashes watch mode when imports fail (https://github.com/mochajs/mocha/issues/4580).
 This is a minimal mocha setup, see `typescript` branch for the same issue with a ts-node setup.

 To reproduce: